 Gal Oya National Park is home to 32 species of mammals including langurs, toque macaques, leopards, sloth bears, wild boar, water buffaloes and deer, as well as around 150 species of birds of two distinct ecological categories, the fish-eating and fruit-eating species.
 Particularly noteworthy are the endemics, the Red-faced Malkoha and Sri Lanka Spurfowl, as well as the rare breeding resident in the dry zone, the Painted Partridge, for which this area is the last refuge.

-However, the highlight of a visit is to spot elephants swimming between the islands dotted around the lake – a memorable and profound experience.
+However, a seldom-seen highlight of a visit is to spot elephants swimming between the islands dotted around the lake – a memorable and profound experience.